 - A home and a family.

 Parents sacrifice a lot and endure great hardships in upbringing their children.
 They are selfless in their love and can even lay their lives for the protection of their children.
 A spouse is a lifetime partner in your days of sunshine and rain.
 Brothers and sisters are your friends and supporters.
 Your children are your lifetime fans who love you unconditionally.
-The love, care, and support of family is great happiness.
+The love, care, and support of family are great happiness.
 Blessed is the person who has got a family.
 And who amongst us has not got one?
 But we take the family for granted.
-We don’t recognize it as a great source of happiness.
+We don’t recognise it as a great source of happiness.
 The more joy you give to your family, the more you extract out of it.

 You are born into a family and grow up within a family.
 A family not only provides comfort, enjoyment, and security, but it also gives emotional and spiritual bliss.
-One may find so much happiness within a family that they may not need to search for it outside.
+One may find so much happiness within a family that one may not need to search for it outside.
 The love and care of mother and father, brothers, sisters, sons and daughters, wife or husband sustain us.
 Though love is the same, each attachment is so different too.
 A family may extend beyond these immediate relations and may include grandparents, grandchildren, in-laws, uncles, aunts, nephews, nieces, and other relatives.

 Don’t you get a kiss in return when you kiss your child?